-Jeff Doubét shares Spanish chimneys.
-Dozens of construction photos, custom designs and helpful insights.
-Teaching more about the art of building Spanish homes.
-As I focus on exteriors today, visit these jobsites and see how experts build Spanish chimneys.
+Jeff Doubet shares Spanish chimneys along with dozens of construction photos, custom designs and helpful insights.
+In this post I teach more about the art of building Spanish homes while visiting these jobsites.
+Scroll to see how experts build Spanish chimneys at custom home remodels in Santa Barbara and Montecito, CA.

-If you are local to Santa Barbara, you can view a variety of pre-made terra cotta clay chimney pots at Santa Barbara Stone.
+If you are local to Santa Barbara, you can view a variety of terra cotta clay chimney pots available at Santa Barbara Stone.
 They are located at 27 North Nopal Street Santa Barbara, CA 93111.
-Above: a photo of the stock they had the day I checked out their supply.
+Above: product stock on the day I checked out their supply.
+You can see how the clay chimney pots come in many different sizes and designs.
+Some are rectangular with little clay roofs.
+Others are round with lipped edges, and others are simple cylinders.

 BEFORE Photo: For this small historic Spanish-style home renovation in Santa Barbara, CA I proposed a terra cotta clay chimney pot to top off an already classic plaster chimney.
 The historic chimney was built with brick, and then plastered over with exterior stucco.